 Rominten was one of the best hunting grounds for Red Stag worldwide.
 And the favorite rifle of the forest rangers was the typical “Förster-Stutzen”.

 The Rominten edition series of Theo Jung is limited to only 100 pieces.
 Each rifle is numbered and carries the name “Rominten” engraved in gold lettering.
 The action is a newly machined 98 Mauser action.
 Depending on the caliber chosen the rifle will be custom made in either a short or standard length action.
 The rifle is offered in different calibers.
 Some of the most popular choices are: .243 Win. .308 Win, 7×57, 8×57, 30-06 Spr, or 9.3 x 62.

 The engraving on the rifle is not “overdone”.
-The engraving lines are “sharp and crisp”, lines that suit the rifle well.
+The lines are “sharp and crisp” and suit the rifle well.
 The action has been color-case hardened.
-The stock has a classic “traditional” style that accentuates the burl wood grain in the walnut.
-The stock is finished off with a leather recoil pad.
+The stock has a classic “traditional” style that accentuates the burl wood grain in the walnu and is finished off with a leather recoil pad.
 All in all a quality hunting rifle that is as unique as the landscape to which it is dedicated.

 You can get the Rominten Stutzen also as a Take-Down version.
 I makes the rifle even smaller for travelling and transport and is delivered in a high quality alloy case.
 On demand as a two-barrel set in different calibers, for example 9,3×62 and .243 Win.